Course Catalog | General Information

 22. Abuse of the student conduct system, including but not limited to:

-a) Falsification or intentional distortion or misrepresentation of information when reporting an
+a) Falsification or intentional distortion or misrepresentation of information when

 incident or before the Student Conduct Administrator and/or a student conduct board;